The European market potential for fresh blueberries

 Popularity of blueberries continues to rise

-Greater supply pushes the market forward
+Greater long-term supply pushes the market forward

-Declining prices make way for mass consumption
+Long-term expectation of affordable prices make way for mass consumption

-Opportunities for cost-efficient companies
+Opportunities for cost-efficient and innovative companies

-Blueberry has become a market for high-level suppliers.
-Larger, merged companies have the advantage.
-In 2021 the world’s largest blueberry company Hortifrut, acquired Atlantic Blue to expand its production into Morocco and supply Europe year-round.
-With Atlantic Blue’s genetics they also strengthened their breeding capabilities.
-When you want to be among the leading blueberry suppliers to Europe, you need to secure varieties and invest in consistent quality and a year-round supply.
+Yet, there is still room for small and medium-sized suppliers.
+But if you want to be among the leading blueberry suppliers to Europe, you need to secure varieties and invest in consistent quality and a year-round supply.

 Tips:

 - Make sure to have excellent commercial connections for your product before investing in blueberries.
 In Europe you can find and meet potential partners and buyers on the Fruit Logistica trade fair.
-Think twice when starting new plantations.
-The increasing volumes make the market nervous, so it is better to focus on existing orchards or varietal renewal.

 - Read about the increasing competition in the blueberry sector and how to do business with European buyers on the CBI market intelligence platform.